 - Meanwhile, heat the oil in a frying pan over a medium heat, then add the onion and sautee for a few minutes until translucent but not browned.
 Add the grated carrot and sautee for 3-5 minutes until soft.

 - Add the cooked lentils, carrot mixture, spices, salt and pepper to a food processor and whiz until it’s thick and well combined.

 - Tip the mixture into a bowl and mix in 3 tablespoons of the flour.
 Add more flour, a tablespoon at a time, until a thick and manageable consistency.
 You may not need all of the flour.

 - Roll into hot dog-like shapes, place on a plate, cover and refrigerate for at least 30 minutes.

-- Heat 1 tsp of the oil in a frying pan over a medium/low heat and add some of the hot dogs.
+- Heat 1 teaspoon of the oil in a frying pan over a medium/low heat and add some of the hot dogs.
 Fry, gently turning often, until golden.
 Repeat in batches.

 - Serve in a hot dog bun.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.